North Korea says U.S., South Korea smear it to hide own rights abuses

 The investigation recommended that the U.N.
 Security Council refer the situation in North Korea to the International Criminal Court for prosecution of human rights violations that it said amounted to crimes against humanity.

-But China, a veto-wielding Council member, has signaled it could shield its North Korea from potential prosecution.
+But China, a veto-wielding Council member, has signalled it could shield its North Korea from potential prosecution.

 "There exist no human rights issues in the DPRK (North Korea) where the sovereign rights and dignity of the popular masses are firmly guaranteed and people-loving policy is applied in all areas," Pyongyang wrote in a 'White paper on the human rights record in South Korea.'